mehedi-sharif/soulspring/content/_index.md

       number of clients who fly in from outstation, including overseas, for their healing journeys with us.  '
   - title: Can treatment happen before illness, not after?
-    content: With the onset of new diseases and chronic conditions, it is important to move from conventional, reactive care to preventative, regenerative care.
+    content: "With the onset of new diseases and chronic conditions, it is important to move from conventional, reactive care to preventative, regenerative care.
-      Soul Spring's bio-individualized therapies are dynamic alternatives to conventional medicine.
-We can help restore and rejuvenate the natural healing capacity of your body's cells and organs, creating a stronger, more resilient you.
+      \n\nSoul Spring's bio-individualized therapies are dynamic alternatives to conventional medicine.
+We can help restore and rejuvenate the natural healing capacity of your body's cells and organs, creating a stronger, more resilient you."
   - title: Can therapies be customized, not customary?
     content: "To optimize heath and restore balance, it is important to understand that each person's stress factors are different - leading to the need for personalized